project-hadron/discovery-transition-ds/README.rst

 Filling the Gap - Project Hadron
 ================================
 Project Hadron has been built to bridge the gap between data scientists and data engineers.
 More specifically between machine learning business outcomes and the final product.
+It translates the work of data scientists into meaningful, production ready solutions that can be easily managed by product engineers.

 Project Hadron is a core set of abstractions that are the foundation of the three key elements that represent data science, those being: (1) feature engineering, (2) the construction of synthetic data with simulators, and generators